Bayern (horse): Notable progeny

+Death

+Bayern died in South Korea on July 5, 2026, at the age of 15, due to complications from hernia surgery.
+His death was announced by Great Hill Farm two days later.

 Assessment and awards

 In the Eclipse Awards for 2014, Bayern finished runner-up to California Chrome in the voting for American Champion Three-Year-Old Male Horse and third behind California Chrome and Main Sequence in the American Horse of the Year poll.

 In the 2014 World's Best Racehorse Rankings, published in January 2015, Bayern was rated the best horse trained in the United States, and the ninth-best racehorse in the world.